ros-controls/control.ros.org/doc/getting_started/getting_started.rst

 You can choose between the following options:

-   * Stable version: These branches will be released in the future in the respective ROS 2 distribution binaries.
+   * Stable version: The changes in these branches will be tagged and released to the ROS 2 distribution binaries.

     .. raw:: html